edamontology/edam-browser/paper.md

 ##### Criteria 5 - "Facilitate community contributions"

 Letting users contribute to the ontology improves acceptance by the community as a user propose changes to the ontology to fit his/her needs.
 By contribution, we mean correction of definitions, proposition of new synonyms, or even new terms.
-The EDAM Browser gives access to a form letting the user propose the changes and then format his/her changes in a github issue ready to be submitted by the user.
+The EDAM Browser gives access to a form letting the user propose the changes and then format his/her changes in a github issue ready to be submitted by the user (cf Fig. 2).

 ![The edition form and the issue created](paper_resources/edition_form_to_github_issue.png)